Boston Celtics: Jayson Tatum For Anthony Davis Trade Makes Sense [Opinion]

 Boston Celtics rookie Jayson Tatum continues to show an impressive performance in the 2017-18 NBA season.
 In his first 15 games as an NBA player, he is already averaging 14.0 points and 5.7 rebounds on 50 percent shooting from the field and 48.9 percent from beyond the arc.
 As of now, there is no doubt that Tatum is a future superstar and one of the players who will lead the Celtics back to title contention.

 The Celtics are currently in a win-now mode.
 They aren’t only considering ruling the Eastern Conference, but their ultimate goal is to win the 2018 NBA championship title.
 Despite losing Gordon Hayward due to injury, Kyrie Irving and the Celtics have the chance to beat any team in the East in a best-of-seven series.
-However, beating West powerhouse teams, specifically the Golden State Warriors, is an entirely different thing.
+However, beating powerhouse teams in the West, specifically the Golden State Warriors, is an entirely different thing.

 If the Celtics are determined to win the Larry O’Brien Trophy this season, trading for another superstar is a must.
 Since acquiring Irving from the Cleveland Cavaliers, Anthony Davis’ name frequently popped up in numerous rumors involving the Celtics.
 Acquiring a dominant big man like Davis will undeniably strengthen the Celtics’ chance of beating any team in the league.